Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Therefore, the combination of sequence modeling and non-parametric modeling of Solid Edge can go a long way toward helping Macron meet its goals.

-In addition, Siemens PLM Software’s Solid Edge features synchronous technology.
+In addition, Siemens Digital Industries Software’s Solid Edge features synchronous technology.
 For instance, after designers choose the boundaries of a part, the system is used to check whether there is any geometric correlation between the boundaries of the part and other boundaries, and calculate the necessary geometric correlation that must be maintained.
 This is also known as non- parametric modeling as it doesn’t require a manual parametric setting.

 “Before introducing Solid Edge, our engineers had already been used to sequential modeling, so it surely is a good thing that they can do two kinds of modeling with this software,” says Chen. ”By providing both sequence modeling and non-parametric modeling, Solid Edge cuts down the time needed to modify moderately complex drawings by half or even more compared to our previous system.”